The City Museum, Cradle of Havana's Symbols

 Hall of Statues and Lapidary

-Finally, the room contains the pieces that were collected in various avenues, parks, gardens and monuments and that are now preserved for all history lovers.
+Finally, the room contains the pieces that were collected in various avenues, parks, gardens and monuments and are now preserved for all history lovers.

 Spanish Uniform Room